cryptogopher/issue_recurring/README.md

 ## Changelog

+### 1.2 (unreleased)

+* it is now disallowed to create multiple in-place recurrence schedules for single issue.
+No real world scenario could justify such configuration and it might cause problems for the unwary.

 ### 1.1

 * from now on it is possible to explicitly specify if recurrence will be based on start or due date, for every recurrence type.
 Previously it was only possible for monthly recurrences.
 All other recurrences were treated automatically, depending on start/due date availability.
 You can use this feature to e.g. decide how recurrences based on close date will be treated: you can have either start or due date of next recurrence based on close date of the previous one.
 Upon upgrading all existing recurrences will be migrated according to previous rules, which were as follows: